Be-Secure/BeSLab/README.md

   * Public Lab (Work in progress) - Community lab hosted in any public code collaboration repository.
   * Personal Lab (Work in progress) - Owned by an individual for learning and research purpose.
 - Have a good understanding of the genesis.yaml file.
 The lab configuration is completely driven through the genesis file.
-- You could use the available Jupyter notebooks for lab deployment [here](https://github.com/Be-Secure/BeSLab/tree/master/notebooks), or follow the manual process described below.
+- You could use the available Jupyter [notebooks](https://github.com/Be-Secure/BeSLab/tree/master/notebooks) for lab deployments, or follow the manual process described below.

 ### Seed a Private Lab
+Choose any one installation method described below.

 #### Pre-requisites for a private BeSLab deployment
 - Ubuntu VM - Minimum 4vCPU, 8GB RAM, 16GB Disk Space